kawansoft/aceql-http/README.md

    }
    ```

 6. Compile and run from your IDE the `MyRemoteConnection` class.
-It will insert a new Customer and a new Orderlog:
+It will insert a new `customer` and a new `orderlog`:

    ```java
    /**